C64 1987 Rainbow Arts

 Star Wars: Rogue Squadron

-By the mid-1990s, Hülsbeck and Factor 5 - the company he co-founded - had developed a reputation for extracting extraordinary audio performance from Nintendo hardware.
-Their N64 work adapted the TFMX architecture developed on the Amiga to Nintendo 64's audio hardware, which presented different constraints: 16-bit stereo samples at up to 44.1 kHz, but a CPU load imposed by Nintendo's audio library that left little processing overhead for complex music systems.
-Factor 5 developed a custom audio engine that compressed sample data aggressively without perceptible quality loss, allowing a musical score of a richness that reviewers in 1998 found difficult to account for on N64 hardware.
+By the mid-1990s, Hülsbeck and Factor 5 had developed a reputation for extracting extraordinary audio performance from Nintendo hardware.
+Their N64 work adapted the TFMX architecture from the Amiga to Nintendo 64's audio system, which presented different constraints: 16-bit stereo samples at up to 44.1 kHz, but a CPU load imposed by Nintendo's audio library that left little processing overhead for complex music systems.
+Factor 5 developed a custom audio engine that compressed sample data aggressively without perceptible quality loss, allowing a musical score of a richness that reviewers in 1998 found difficult to account for on N64 hardware.3

 Working within the Star Wars licence required Hülsbeck to navigate a compositional challenge with no direct precedent in his career: the John Williams catalogue.
-Williams' themes for the original trilogy - the Main Title, Imperial March, Rebel Fanfare - are among the most immediately recognisable pieces of late-twentieth-century orchestral music.
+Williams' themes for the original trilogy are among the most immediately recognisable pieces of late-twentieth-century orchestral music.
 Any game score set in the Star Wars universe must use them, but a score that does nothing but quote Williams risks musical incoherence: the licensed material will always dwarf original composition in recognisability and emotional weight.

 The technical achievement that attracted most critical attention was the score's dynamic mixing system.
-Rather than playing pre-composed loop files that switch on trigger points, Factor 5's audio engine evaluated gameplay state - altitude, enemy proximity, damage level, mission objective status - and adjusted the mix in real time.
+Rather than playing pre-composed loop files that switch on trigger points, Factor 5's audio engine evaluated gameplay state in real time - altitude, enemy proximity, damage level, mission objective status - and adjusted the mix continuously.
 Individual instrument layers could be added or removed, tempo could shift between bars, and harmonic material could modulate without audible seam.
-This was, in 1998, a sophisticated interactive audio implementation on hardware with severe processing constraints.
+This was a sophisticated interactive audio implementation on hardware with severe processing constraints.3

 Further Reading